AkhilSuthapalli/Dart-CAN-DBC-Parser/README.md

 # Dart DBC Parser for web

-The package helps to parse the CAN DBC file for web.
+The package helps to parse the CAN DBC file.

 # Features

-DBC parsing, CAN decoding
+DBC parsing, CAN decoding, CAN encoding

 # Usage

-Web natively doesn't support File (dart:io is not supported in Web).
-You can make use of this package to create CAN Database and decode CAN messages.

-You can upload the file using [file_picker](https://pub.dev/packages/file_picker) to web application and create bytes from the file selected
+You can upload the file using [file_picker](https://pub.dev/packages/file_picker) to application and create bytes from the file selected

 ```dart
 FilePickerResult? result = await FilePicker.platform.pickFiles();